-- A spouse/partner and his or her minor children, - A minor who had been part of the assisted household who moved out and is returning to the household. - A PHA pre-approved live-in aide, - Birth of children by an existing family member, - Adoption of children, - Long-term foster placement - Court awarded custody, guardianship or conservatorship, - Adult children under 24 years of age who left only to attend school.
-Request must be received within 1 year of dis-enrollment or graduation or verification of online/distance learning. - Adult children of the head of household or spouse who are disabled, - The parent or grandparent of the head, spouse or co-head who is elderly or disabled, and - Family members previously removed from the assisted household due to military deployment.
+- A spouse/partner and his or her minor children - A minor who had been part of the assisted household who moved out and is returning to the household - A PHA pre-approved live-in aide - Birth of children by an existing family member - Adoption of children - Long-term foster placement - Court awarded custody, guardianship or conservatorship, verified by notarized statement or selfcertification - Adult children under 24 26 years of age who left only to attend school.
+Request must be received within 1 year of dis-enrollment or graduation or verification of online/distance learning - Adult children of the head of household or spouse who are disabled - The parent or grandparent of the head, spouse or co-head who is elderly or disabled - Family members previously removed from the assisted household due to military deployment.